EyasuB/CS445-May2021-Asynch/Lab-1/README.md

 //It's distributed architechture enabls us to have our version of a project and work on it while collaborating with a team of software developers

+Git along with Github(as a remote host/sharing service) to add to projects, make commits, backtrack previous commits and merge to other contributions